csbg/CrossAncestryGenPhenTCGA/README.md

          └── ...
 ```
 ## Data simulation
-Both data simulations (synthetic and permuted) were performed using patients from TCGA BRCA.
+Both data simulations (synthetic and permuted) were performed using data from TCGA BRCA.
 The configs for these analysis are in *configs/sims/*.
 The scripts `sim_synthetic_script.R` and `sim_permutation_script.R` will use the same config files and create *results/sims/analysis*.
 The scripts `sim_synthetic_figures.R` and `sim_permutation_figures.R` will create the figures for the publication.
 ```
 results/